 ┌─── `never` -> ไม่มีทาง run ผ่านเพราะตรงนี้เป็น `never`

-The Effect interface defines a value that lazily describes a workflow or job.
+The Effect interface defines a value that describes a workflow or job,

-To run an Effect value, you need a Runtime, which is a type that is capable
+To execute an Effect value, you need a Runtime, which provides the

 @since ― 2.0.0